Up to 60% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-Washington felt like the most “engineered” bed in the group—when I shifted from back to side, I could feel the support pattern change instead of staying uniform.
-The top had a richer, more layered feel, and my hips stayed level even when I sprawled diagonally while working on a laptop.
-Marcus still noticed some warmth over longer stretches (the comfort stack has more going on), but he also admitted it kept him from sinking into a swayback posture.
-Jenna and Ethan both liked that their movement didn’t ripple across the surface as much as the bouncier builds.
+Washington felt like the most engineered bed of the group.
+When I moved from back to side, I could feel the zoning shift support instead of staying uniform.
+The top had a richer, layered feel, and my hips stayed level even when I sprawled diagonally with a laptop.
+Over longer stretches, Marcus still noticed some warmth from the thicker comfort stack, but he also felt it kept him from settling into a swayback posture.
+In our partner-movement checks, it kept motion the most localized.

 What we liked

-• The most even alignment for back-to-side transitions.
+• The most even alignment during back-to-side transitions.

-• A refined top feel that didn’t turn mushy under the hips.
+• A refined top feel that didn’t go mushy under the hips.

 Who it is best for